analogdevicesinc/VSCode-Maxim/readme.md

 </section>

 When opening workspaces and folders for the first time VSCode will now prompt for trust, as shown below.
-This can be enabled/disabled with the `security.workspace.trust.startupPrompt` settings option.

 <section align="center">